IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Hangfire/README.md

 #### Hangfire Configuration Options

 ##### Storage

-The storage mechanism utilised by Hangfire.
+The storage mechanism utilized by Hangfire.
 Available options are:

-- In Memory: all job information, including job execution history is stored in memory and is lost if the service is restarted
+* In Memory: all job information, including job execution history is stored in memory and is lost if the service is restarted
-- SQL Server: all job information is stored in SQL Server tables and is persisted even if the service is restarted
+* SQL Server: all job information is stored in SQL Server tables and is persisted even if the service is restarted
-- None: no storage mechanism is configured by Intent Architect.
-The condiguration is entirely up to the developer.
+* None: no storage mechanism is configured by Intent Architect.
+The configuration is entirely up to the developer.

 ##### Show Dashboard

 If this condition is on (the default value), then the Hangfire Dashboard will be exposed using the _Dashboard Url_

 ##### Dashboard URL

 The URL on which the Hangfire dashboard will be served.
 The default is `/hangfire`

 ##### Dashboard Title

 The title which appears on the dashboard when browsing

 ##### Read Only Dashboard

 If this condition is off (the default value), the dashboard can be used to trigger scheduled jobs, or reprocess completed jobs.
 If this condition is on, the dashboard is read-only and is used for monitoring purposes only.

 ##### Configure as Hangfire Server

-If this condition is on (the default value) the application is configurated as a Hangfire server and will function as a servers, processing Hangfire jobs.
+If this condition is on (the default value) the application is configured as a Hangfire server and will function as a servers, processing Hangfire jobs.
 If this condition is off, the application will only be able to create/schedule jobs, but not process any jobs.

 ##### Worker Count

-This value indicates the number of paralell internal processors (workers) created to handle job processing (i.e. the maxiumum number of jobs which can be processed in parallel).
+This value indicates the number of parallel internal processors (workers) created to handle job processing (i.e. the maximum number of jobs which can be processed in parallel).
 If left blank (the recommendation) Hangfire will automatically calculate the optimal number of workers based on CPU's available.

 ##### Job Retention Hours

 The time frame, in hours, that the history of completed jobs (successful or deleted) will be retained before expiring and being removed from Hangfire

 ### Hangfire Jobs and Queues